cletomartin/redes1/data-link.md

 - The _organisationally unique identifier_ (OUI): the first 3 bytes, that identifies a specific manufacturer.
   IEEE assigns them.
+  When an OUI is used, then the last 2 bits of the first byte will be always `00`.
+  All addresses using an OUI will be _globally unique_.
+  If an administrator replaces the OUI and uses a _locally unique_ identifier, then it is expected that these bits are `10`.
 - The _NIC specific_: the last 3 bytes.

 When a MAC address is used as destination address, the last bit of the first byte determines the type of the frame: